cleverly-ai/multilingual-email-zoning/README.md

 ## Licence  <a id="licence"></a>

 Apache License 2.0.

-See more details are in the LICENCE file in the root of this project.
+More details are in the LICENCE file in the root of this project.

 ## Corpus description  <a id="corpus"></a>